rohanshar/endurocoBlog/_posts/The-best-cycling-books.md

 ---
 title: "The best cycling books"
+excerpt: >
-excerpt: "The best cycling books
+  The best cycling books
               The world of cycling is a fascinating and complex world with a rich history.
-Whether you are a amateur cyclist or simply interested in the sport, there is always som"
+Whether you are a amateur cyclist or simply interested in the sport, there is always som
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.289Z"
+date: "2023-11-30T16:54:31.497Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"